Pronounced: Says–ah–moid Frack—sher

 Surgery may be needed if the fracture is severe or not healing.

 Once the fracture has healed, physical therapy may be advised.
-A therapist will work with you to strengthen your muscles and improve your range of motion.
-You may be given an orthotic device or insert to wear in your shoe.
-This can protect your foot from future injury.
+A therapist will help to strengthen the muscles and improve range of motion.
+An orthotic device or insert may be worn in the shoe.
+This can protect the foot from future injury.

 and Ankle Surgeons